 The NCAA will maintain other standards, such as the current length-to-weight difference, the “moment-of-inertia” (MOI) standard and bat-diameter limit.
 No “sliding scale” will be associated with the new BBCOR standard; thus, all bats must meet the 0.50 limit regardless of length.
 The new standard is likely to require an adjustment in the design of all bats currently legal under the BESR.

 To allow manufacturers sufficient time to adjust, the NCAA will enforce this standard beginning January 1, 2011, and will allow only BBCOR-certified bats in the 2011 season and beyond.
-There will be no opportunity for “grandfathering” old bats.
+You can get BBCOR bats at Baseball Monkey, as there will be no opportunity for “grandfathering” old bats.

 Halpin said the change does mean that existing bats will need to be tested again, and that by 2011, bats will be required to be designated with a BBCOR certification mark to be considered legal.